• Skip to main content

 • Leave Us A Review – St. Joseph

-Since 1984, Conybeare Law Office has proudly upheld the rights of thousands of clients.
-We are the largest full-service personal injury law firm in the region.
-Our top-rated lawyers know how insurance companies, employers and the Social Security and the VA offices can make it very difficult for you to get the compensation you deserve after a serious personal injury, disabling illness or wrongful death.
+Since 1984, Conybeare Injury and Accident Lawyers has proudly upheld the rights of thousands of clients.
+Our top-rated lawyers know how insurance companies, employers and the Social Security offices can make it very difficult for you to get the compensation you deserve after a serious personal injury, disabling illness or wrongful death.

 No matter where you are in Michigan or where you were injured in Michigan, if it’s not fair, call the Bear.
 Your consultation will be free and you will only pay us if there is a recovery.
 Let’s talk.
 We have experienced personal injury lawyers ready to help you.

-© 2023 Conybeare Law Office, All Rights Reserved | Sitemap
+© 2025 Conybeare Injury and Accident Lawyers, All Rights Reserved | Sitemap